Mary E. Peabody: St. Augustine sit-in

 Peabody's most notable news appearance occurred during a sit-in located in St. Augustine, Florida, where she was arrested and photographed behind bars.
 Her interactions with the press began after volunteering to go to the St. Augustine sit-in.
 After getting the attention of several newspapers, Peabody recalled in her personal accounts of the journey that papers were immediately jumping on the opportunity to interview the volunteers.
-In her personal recount, she mentions a woman by the name of Phyllis Ryan, who helped the group of volunteers navigate the public attention and was readily available to those who wanted to be interviewed to ask for money to support the cause.
+In her personal recount, she mentions a woman named Phyllis Ryan, who helped the group of volunteers navigate the public attention and was readily available to those who wanted to be interviewed to ask for money to support the cause.

 One afternoon, Peabody and the other volunteers were arrested for returning to a restaurant they had been removed from, and refusing to move until they received service.
 On March 31, 1964, Peabody was arrested and taken to St. Johns County Jail.
-Many photographs were taken due to the sensationalism of a white elderly woman being arrested for supporting the civil rights movement.
+Many photographs were taken due to the sensationalism of a prominent white elderly woman being arrested for supporting the civil rights movement.
 The arrest was major news, grasping national attention and placing pressure on congress to pass a civil rights act.
 Headlines all over America discussed the arrest and Peabody's contribution as a white individual to the very controversial (at the time) civil rights movement.
-Her role as the mother of then Governor Endicott Peabody made her arrest more timely.
+Her role as the 72 year old mother of then Governor Endicott Peabody--and cousin of Eleanor Roosevelt (her father-in-law had officiated at the marriage of Franklin and Eleanor Roosevelt in 1905)--made her arrest more newsworthy.

-Images of the arrest and Peabody behind bars revived media attention in the civil rights movement.
+Images of the arrest and Peabody behind bars revived media attention throughout the nation.
+It was featured on the front page of the New York Times on April Fool's Day, 1964.
 The newfound media attention sparked by the St. Augustine's protest illuminated future protests, making the civil rights movement a staple in the media.
 Peabody was later the inspiration for a cartoon drawing, published in the media, titled "Civil Rights Battler."
 The drawing shows Peabody sitting in a chair in a jail cell.